JackBlake-zkq/novelty-merch-shop/README.md

 PRODIGI_API_KEY
 ```

-These API come from the stripe dashboard (in test mode) and the Prodigi sandbox dashboard.
+These API Keys come from the stripe dashboard (in test mode) and the Prodigi sandbox dashboard.
 The signing secret is used to verify that requests to the stripe webhook endpoint have the signature that ensures the requests were made by stripe. `CLIENT_URL` should be `http://localhost:5020`.
 Then, to run the application locally, from the `/firebase-app` directory, run:

 ```bash
 npm run dev